masteringmodernpayments/book/background_worker.md

 end
 ```

-The `create` method creates a new `Sale` record which queues the transaction to be processed by `StripeCharger`.
+The `create` method creates a new `Sale` record and then queues the transaction to be processed by `StripeCharger`.
+Note that you may be tempted to do this in an `after_create` hook, but don't do that. `after_create` will run *before* the record is committed to the database, so if Sidekiq is warmed up it will start trying to process jobs before they're ready.
+By explicitly queuing the job you'll save yourself a headache.
+Another alternative is to queue the job in an `after_commit` hook but testing this with rspec gets a little weird because things are never actually ever committed in an rspec test.
 The `status` method simply looks up the transaction and spits back some JSON.
 To actually process the form we have something like this, which includes the call to `stripe.js`:

 ```javascript
 $(function() {